 Background – Why Employ a Mobile Policy?

-Depending how Salesforce1 Mobile has been configured by the company’s system administrator, much of the business data is accessible within it.
+Depending on how Salesforce1 Mobile has been configured by the company’s system administrator, much of the business data is accessible within it.
 Utilising mobile devices to access this information is often important for the business to achieve its goals in an efficient manner.

 However mobile devices also represent a significant risk to data security and information security.
 If appropriate security procedures are not applied, mobile devices can allow unauthorised access to the company’s data, some of which may be confidential information.
 This can subsequently lead to data leakage and system infection.